 I then melted the chocolate; dark, white, and milk chocolate.
 For simplicity I decided to use the microwave, but only 15 seconds at a time, stirring in between until melted.
 Don’t overdo it or you’ll end up with a crumbly mess.
 Once chocolate is over heated there’s really nothing you can do to restore it.
 It is ruined and you’ll need to start over.

 When melted, I dipped each piece of marzipan in the chocolate, using a spoon to cover it.

-At the end, seeing I had leftover chocolate, I decided to fill a corner of a cheap, small plastic bag with a little bit of it, and use it to decorate a few of the pieces.
+At the end, seeing I had leftover chocolate, I decided to fill a corner of a cheap, small plastic bag with a little bit of it and use it to decorate a few of the pieces.
 I just cut a tiny hole in the corner of the bag and squeezed it to pipe out chocolate.
-(Just use your imagination, it doesn’t have to be anything fancy.)
 I did simple little zig-zag lines for the most part; couldn’t be easier, but looks impressive.
 And, of course, light on dark or dark on light looks nice.